sassoftware/viya4-iac-aws/docs/user/TerraformAWSAuthentication.md

 source $HOME/.aws_creds.sh
 ```

 This will pull in those values into your current terminal session.
-Any terraform commands submitted in that session will use those values.
+Any Terraform commands submitted in that session will use those values.

 ### Set Authentication Variables when running Docker container

-When using the docker container to run terraform, create a file with the authentication variable assignments.
+When using the docker container to run Terraform, create a file with the authentication variable assignments.
 You then specify that file at container invocation.

 Example for using AWS Profiles: